-The Content Selector helps Grow's script find your content and uses it to place Subscribe Forms the inline widget for Recommended Content
+The Content Selector helps Grow's script find your content and uses it to place Subscribe Forms and Recommended Content widgets.

 Without the correct selector, our script may not be able to place anything other than the Grow widget in the bottom right corner of your site; it's a small but mighty piece of information!

 Grow has built-in selectors that represent what a majority of themes use - especially themes from WordPress.

 If your site uses one of the selectors below and Spotlight Subscribe appears after you've installed the script, you can leave the Content Selector box empty!
 Here are some examples:

 - .single-post .post-content

 - .single-post .mvt-content

 - .single-post .entry-content, .page .entry-content

 If you don't see Spotlight Subscribe or Recommended Content on your site and both options are enabled, you'll need to manually find your content selector.